Frequently Asked Questions About Studio

 dialog lists CSP Applications (for example, /csp/samples

 ) as folders; select the name of an application to see the CSP pages within it.
+Using CSP files with InterSystems IRIS is not recommended.

 What does the Show System check box in the